Nicole, Duchess of Lorraine: Duchess consort of Lorraine

-I December 1627 Nicole's maternal uncle died, and a war broke out over the Mantuan succession.
-Nicole's mother Margherita Gonzaga pressed her own right to Monferrato, which in contrast to Mantua had female succession; a theory is that she wanted to give her daughter Nicole a realm from her mother, since she had been deprived of her father's realm.
+In December 1627, Nicole's maternal uncle Vincenzo II Gonzaga died, after which the War of the Mantuan Succession began.
+Nicole's mother Margherita Gonzaga pressed her own right to Montferrat, which in contrast to Mantua allowed female succession; a theory is that she wanted to give her daughter Nicole a realm from her mother, since she had been deprived of her father's realm.
 However, Margherita was not able to secure any support for her claim, particularly since her closest ally France supported Charles of Nevers.
 In the Regensburg Treaty of October 1630, she was given the right to compensation for having given of her claims (against her will).

 Married by dynastic interest, the gap between Nicole and her husband grew with the events of 1625.
 In 1631, Margherita Gonzaga defended her daughter Nicole when her son-in-law tried to divorce Nicole with an annulment by accusing the vicar who performed their marriage ceremony, Melchior de La Vallee, for witchcraft.
 That injustice was not corroborated by the Church and Charles IV remained officially married to Nicole.

 In 1635, Charles took the opportunity to get rid of his wife's authority, the false pretext that he had not been free to choose at the time of his marriage, but did not persuade the papacy to annul the marriage.

 Nicole separated from her husband and settled in Paris, where she enjoyed the support of the French royal court.
 Her husband remarried to Béatrix de Cusance in 1637 despite being still married to Nicole, due to which he was excommunicated in 1642.
 From Paris, Nicole continued with appeals to have both her marriage as well as her right to Lorraine acknowledged.
 She was successful in having her marriage legally recognized, but never secured support to be reinstated as the ruler of Lorraine.
 In 1654, her estranged husband was captured by the Spanish and Lorraine taken by Spain.
 From Paris Nicole unsuccessfully negotiated to secure her husband's release and her own reinstatement as ruler of Lorraine.
 She died in Paris.